Beyond Bruises: Understanding Intimate Partner Violence as a Liberty Crime

 A liberty crime is an offense against a person's fundamental freedom and autonomy, and includes crimes such as kidnapping, false imprisonment, stalking, and trafficking.
 Liberty crimes are not defined by violence or physical injury; rather, the offense lies in the deprivation of liberty itself—the denial of a person's ability to move freely through the world and exercise self-determination.

-Intimate partner violence, and more specifically, psychological abuse, creates the same experience of being imprisoned—but it happens in the context of an established relationship, and this has allowed it to remain invisible to legal systems for far too long.
-Because this form of abuse operates through psychological domination rather than visible injuries, therapy for IPV becomes essential for helping survivors understand the impact of coercive control.
-An abuser doesn't need to lock their partner in a basement for the threshold of imprisonment to be met.
+Intimate partner violence is, in itself, a liberty crime.
+Domestic abuse, and more specifically, psychological abuse, creates the same experience of being imprisoned—but it happens within the context of an established relationship, and this has allowed it to remain invisible to legal systems for far too long.
+Because this form of abuse operates through psychological domination rather than visible injuries, therapy for IPV becomes essential for helping survivors identify efforts to restrict their movement.
 Through a combination of intimidation, isolation, regulation, and exploitation, an abusive partner creates a psychological hostage-like situation where the partner is functionally not free, even if not physically confined.

 Why the Most Harmful Abuse Leaves No Bruises